-- 5.1 It is expected that employees based in schools who have concerns will follow the internal routes available first. - If, however, they are not satisfied with the action taken by the Governors or the Headteacher they can approach the Chair of the Board of Directors.
-The EFA has the overall responsibility for education of all academies.
-Where there are safeguarding concerns, an individual can contact the Local Authority Designated Officer (LADO)who is responsible for dealing with allegations or concerns about people who work with children. - 5.3 The EFA has a funding agreement with academies and is responsible for ensuring that schools operate delegated budgets within the scheme prescribed by the EFA. - 5.4 Where an employee follows this route for reporting concerns, the Chair of the Board of Directors will need to consider what action to take and whether to contact the school's Governing Body.
+- 5.1 It is expected that employees based in schools who have concerns will follow the internal routes available first. - 5.2 If however, they are not satisfied with the action taken by the Governors or the Headteacher they can approach the Director for Children's Service within Dorset County Council.
+The Director for Children's Services has the overall responsibility for education within the County.
+Where there are safeguarding concerns, an individual can contact the Local Authority Designated Officer who is responsible for dealing with allegations or concerns about people who work with children. - 5.3 The Director for Children's Services has access to the Dorset County Council Chief Financial Officer and the Monitoring Officer who are responsible for financial, legal and compliance within the Local Authority and ensuring that maintained schools operate delegated budgets within the scheme prescribed by the LA. - 5.4 Where an employee follows this route for reporting concerns, the Director will need to consider what action to take and whether to contact the school's Governing Body.
 Every effort will be made to maintain the anonymity of the whistleblower but it may not be possible to do that.
-In circumstances where it would not be possible to do so, the employee will be told. - Where an investigation is required, a decision will be made as to whether the matter will be referred to the school for investigation, be referred to the police, be passed to an external auditor or form the subject of an independent inquiry.
+In circumstances where it would not be possible to do so, the employee will be told. - 5.5 Where an investigation is required, a decision will be made as to whether the matter will be referred to the school for investigation, be referred to the police, be passed to an external auditor or form the subject of an independent inquiry.
 In cases where the welfare of a child may be at risk it may be more appropriate to follow the procedure for 'Dealing with Allegations of Abuse against Members of Staff and Volunteers' in conjunction with the Local Authority Designated Officer.